Where to Stream Your Favorite Hollywood Ballet Flicks

 Billy Elliot

 Before it became a hit musical, Billy Elliot was a hit film.
-The 2000 British movie follows an 11-year-old working class ballet student as he grapples with the bullying and stereotypes that come with being a male dancer.
-While there aren't any showtunes in the movie version, there's a lot of adorable footage of young Billy (played by actor Jamie Bell) learning how to dance, as well as a scene from Matthew Bourne's all-male Swan Lake.
+The 2000 British movie follows an 11-year-old working-class ballet student as he grapples with the bullying and stereotypes that come with being a boy dancer.
+While there aren't any showtunes in the movie version, there's a lot of adorable footage of young Billy (played by actor Jamie Bell) getting a handle on his ballet technique, as well as a scene from Matthew Bourne's all-male Swan Lake.

 Where to stream: Netflix (subscription required), Amazon Prime video ($3.99), YouTube ($3.99), Vudu ($3.99), iTunes ($3.99), Google Play ($3.99)